input-output-hk/plutus-pioneer-program/docs/week7.rst

         One  == One  = True
         _    == _    = False

-Notice that in both *GameChoice* and *Game*, we derive the Haskell Prelude versions of *Eq* and *Ord*.
-This is because we can't use the Plutus versions of *Eq* and *Ord* in the *deriving* clause.
-However, we do need the Plutus versions of those functions elsewhere, which is why we qualify them manually here.
+We need Plutus *Eq* for the instance, but it is not possible to declare that in the deriving clause, which is why the *Eq* in the deriving clause is qualified as being from the standard Haskell Prelude.

-Note also that we have used the *INLINABLE* pragma on the *Eq* instance for *GameChoice*.
+Note that we have used the *INLINABLE* pragma on the *Eq* instance for *GameChoice*.
 This is again to make it compatible with the Template Haskell we will need to use.

 For state, we will use a type called *GameDatum*.